last update: January 02, 2021

 Bandai Namco headquarters

 Near Asakusa, a few meters south of Asakusa station and of the area of Sensoji, you can find the headquarters of Bandai Namco, a famous Japanese company of toys and videogames.
 Do not confuse this place with the Bandai Museum, which is a different place and is located elsewhere.
-There is virtually nothing to see or do in the building, which is not accessible except for the ground floor.
+There is virtually nothing to do inside the building, which is not accessible except for the ground floor.
 Along the street outside the building you can see some giant statues of famous characters such as Doraemon, Ultraman and Kamen Rider (this street is sometimes called Bandai Character Street).

 Sleeping in Asakusa

 Asakusa is one of Tokyo's most distinctive neighborhoods.
 If you are a tourist on your first visit to Japan, you can sleep in an area that will arouse many emotions.
 In addition, Asakusa is full of hotels and the prices are not higher than other tourist areas of the city, often even lower.
 On the other hand, it must however be said that Asakusa is not among the most convenient starting points to visit the rest of the city.
 There are no JR stations nearby and you will often need to go to Ueno first before continuing on to other areas.
 Also, it is a fairly "dead" area in the evening, so if you plan to do a lot of nightlife and return after the last train time (around midnight), bear in mind that you may need a taxi.

 In Asakusa you can find some small ryokans where you can try the experience of sleeping in a room with tatami mats and futons.
 Keep in mind that Tokyo is not a place for ryokan, the few you find in Asakusa have been opened in recent times, with the increase in tourists from abroad.
 In particular we recommend: